 What is Section 13?

-When understanding section 13 rent increases, it is first important you understand the difference between raising rents in general and issuing a section 13.
-Section 13 only applies to assured shorthold tenancies and assured tenancies.
+When understanding section 13 rent increases, it is first important you understand that section 13 only applies to assured shorthold tenancies and assured tenancies.
 Specifically, regulated tenancies are excluded from section 13.

 It is important these regulations are followed by landlords because a tenant has the right to challenge a rent increase with a tribunal if they feel it’s out of line with market value or the landlord hasn’t given them enough notice.